NAVIGATION

-If you want to keep your website running smoothly and securely, it’s a good idea to change or update the server version of your PHP software since PHP 7 will soon be a minimum requirement for self-hosted WordPress sites by the end of 2018.
+If you want to keep your website running smoothly and securely, it’s a good idea to change or update the server version of your PHP software, since PHP 7+ will soon be a minimum requirement for self-hosted WordPress.
 And, since PHP is the programming language that forms the backbone of WordPress, this is one tutorial you shouldn’t put off.

 If you’re running a WordPress site on your server, then you obviously have PHP already installed.
 So why bother upgrading when everything seems to be running fine?